simonknittel/discord-bot-api/README.md

 Discord Bot API
 ===
 This bot is basically a API for plugins such as a music bot or a raffle bot.
 You only have to add or develop your own plugins.
-You do not care about the command listening, discord instance initialization etc.
+You do not need to care about the command listening, discord instance initialization etc.

 Installing
 ---